Zacharyjsultan/Zacharyjsultan/README.md

 </h1>

-As a Well-seasoned business professional with a background in software sales and management, I have developed a keen interest in front-end development utilizing technologies such as React and JavaScript.
+My name is Zach Sultan and as a Well-seasoned business professional with a background in software sales and management, I have developed a keen interest in front-end development utilizing technologies such as React and JavaScript.
 My expertise also extends to technical project management and UI design.
-With a wide range of experience, I have honed my creativity, problem-solving skills, and ability to effectively communicate with people.
+With a wide range of experience, I have honed my creativity, problem-solving skills, and ability to effectively communicate with people in both professional and coding environments.

-Languages: JavaScript, HTML5, CSS3, SQL

-Frameworks/Libraries: React, Express & Node

-Databases: Supabase, Postgres

-Tools: Github, Beekeeper, Salesforce, Heroku, Netsuite, Ajera, Infor, Vision

-Dev Practices: TDD, DDD Pair & Mob Programming, Scrum
+I firmly believe in fostering a positive work environment through uplifting my teammates and advocating for others.
 <br/>